mdaffin/disconnected.systems/site/blog/archlinux-meta-packages/index.md

 ### Overwriting Existing Configs

-However, most packages drop a default config file to give the users a base to start editing and do not support config directories.
-These are problematic as pacman will not allow us to simply install our config over them.
-Unfotinuatly, pacman has no nice way around this limitation but there is a slightly hacky way to work around the problem using pacman's install hooks.
+However, a lot of packages drop a default config file to give the users a base to start editing from and do not support config directories.
+Unfortunately these are problematic as pacman will not allow us to simply install our config over them.
+Pacman has no nice way around this limitation but there is a slightly hacky way to work around the problem using pacman's install hooks.

 Instead of dropping the config file directly into place, we can drop it alongside the existing file, that way we get no conflict with other packages.